-When a child or adult is discharged from out-of-home care, Foster Care Medicaid eligibility must be maintained until one of the following occurs:
+When a child or youth is discharged from out-of-home care, Foster Care Medicaid eligibility must be maintained until one of the following occurs:

-- The person is determined eligible for another category of Medicaid or BadgerCare Plus. - The child is determined ineligible for all categories of Medicaid and BadgerCare Plus.

-- The child or family failed to provide the required information to complete an eligibility determination or chooses not to pursue other Medicaid benefits. - The child dies or leaves Wisconsin.
+- The child or youth is determined eligible for another category of Medicaid or BadgerCare Plus. - The child or youth is determined ineligible for all categories of Medicaid and BadgerCare Plus. - The child, youth, or family failed to provide the required information to complete an eligibility determination or chooses not to pursue other Medicaid benefits. - The child or youth dies or leaves Wisconsin.

 When the child or youth is discharged from out-of-home care, the child welfare agency will extend Foster Care Medicaid eligibility under the Foster Care medical status code for an additional three months.
-During this time, IM agencies are expected to redetermine the child or youth's health care eligibility with assistance from the child welfare agencies, when needed.
-Child welfare agencies and IM agencies should set up a formal communication process to ensure IM agencies are made aware of all children leaving the Foster Care system, and provided with information necessary to redetermine eligibility.
+During this time, IM agencies must redetermine the child or youth's health care eligibility with assistance from the child welfare agencies, when needed.
+The IM agency should set up a formal communication process with the child welfare agency to ensure IM agencies are made aware of all children leaving the Foster Care system, and provided with information necessary to redetermine eligibility.
+To prevent children from losing eligibility entirely, the Department of Health Services and Department of Children and Families have set up a process to send communication to families or share information with the IM agency.
+See Process Help 9.6.2 Youth's Discharged from Out-of-home Care and Updated All FFYC Processes for more information.